vojtechruz/vojtechruzicka-blog/src/posts/java-records/index.md

 private final String color;
 ```

-There rest is just boilerplate, which is predictable and can be automatically generated based on these three lines.
-Your IDE can do that and there are tools such as [Lombok](https://projectlombok.org/features/Data), which can do this for you as well.
+The rest is just boilerplate, which is predictable and can be automatically generated based on these three lines.
+Your IDE can do that, and there are tools such as [Lombok](https://projectlombok.org/features/Data), which can do this for you as well.

 In Java, you often use classes, which just hold data, like our Cat.
 The implementation is always pretty much the same - a bunch of fields, getters, `equals()`, `hashCode()` and `toString()`.
 Often it is useful to have them immutable, if possible, which has many benefits.
 But to write and read such classes is a lot of work as there is a lot of code involved.
-And it is error prone.
-Who know wherther your `hashCode()` and `equals()` code is actually correct?
+And it is error-prone.
+Who knows whether your `hashCode()` and `equals()` code is actually correct?

 ## Records
-[Java 14](https://openjdk.java.net/projects/jdk/14/) tries to solve this issue by introducing a new type called `record`, it is described by [JEP 359: Records (Preview)](https://openjdk.java.net/jeps/359)
+[Java 14](https://openjdk.java.net/projects/jdk/14/) tries to solve this issue by introducing a new type called `Record`, it is described by [JEP 359: Records (Preview)](https://openjdk.java.net/jeps/359)

 The same 50 lines long class from the example above could be written as a record like this: